 As with the rest of packing for bikepacking, figuring out where and how to pack your food is a puzzle.

-Typically, stem bags are used to hold snacks you want to nibble on the go (they’re also called feed bags).
+Stem bags – also called feed bags for good reason – are used to hold snacks you want to nibble on the go.
 Here are a couple budget-friendly options available on Amazon (the first is my personal favorite):

 A handlebar pouch is great for meals or snacks you’ll get into less frequently.
 I love this budget-friendly pouch from RockBros because it holds so much.
 It can attach to the top or front of a typical handlebar roll bag for extra capacity.

-Top tube bags like this one (also RockBros) are another way to hold small snacks you’ll want access to while riding.
+Top tube bags like this one (also budget-friendly) are another way to carry small snacks accessibly while riding.

 Your seat bag is a good place for dinner and breakfast food that you won’t need until you get to camp.
-While budget options exist, I’m partial to Revelate for their locking buckles.
+While budget options exist, I’m partial to Revelate these days.
 Try to put heavy stuff, like canned food, closest to the seat post and lighter stuff toward the back.

 For everything else that doesn’t fit, you’ll have to get creative: